p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ![](Images/mjv2-35.png)

-6. Under Yoga Mat, click on **Add to cart**.
+6. Under Yoga Mat, click on **ADD TO CART**.

    ![](Images/mjv2-36.png)

-7. Now click on **1 item in cart** to proceed further to place an order.
+7. Now click on **1 ITEMS IN CART** to proceed further to place an order.

    ![](Images/mjv2-37.png)

-8. To place an order, click on **Proceed to checkout**.
+8. To place an order, click on **PROCEED TO CHECKOUT**.

    ![](Images/mjv2-38.png)

-9. On the Address pane of the checkout page, fill in the following details and then click on **Continue to Delivery Method**:
+9. On the Address pane of the checkout page, fill in the following details and then click on **CONTINUE TO DELIVERY METHOD**:

     - **Firstname:** odl